sterlp/bpmn-architect/README.md

 Open BPMN Architect is a [PWA](https://en.wikipedia.org/wiki/Progressive_web_app) web app, which basically wraps [bpmn-js](https://github.com/bpmn-io/bpmn-js) into an web app which runs completelly in your browser.
 Furthermore it adds some browser storage which allows you to save your diagram offline in your browser.

-You can add a bookmark to the link above and allways use the app, also offline with all your diagrams.
+You can einter install the app into your browser or just add a bookmark to the link above and allways use the app, also offline with all your diagrams.

+> If your delete all your browser data you might also delete the stored diagrams in your browser.
 ## Tasks

 - [x] add storage